Dynatrace/Dynatrace-AppMon-Chef/README.md

 Download the Dynatrace Server installer from [downloads.dynatrace.com](http://downloads.dynatrace.com) and place the artifact as `dynatrace.jar` in the cookbook's `files` directory.
 Alternatively, you can make the installer available as an *HTTP* or *FTP* resource and point the Chef Recipe to the right location via the `node['dynatrace']['server']['linux']['installer']['file_url']` attribute.
 Please refer to `attributes/server.rb` for a list of supported attributes.
 In order to have the Chef Recipe executed, include `recipe[dynatrace::server]` in a runlist.

+### server_license

+*Installs the Dynatrace Server License.*

+Place the Dynatrace Server License as `dynatrace-license.key` in the cookbook's `files` directory.
+Alternatively, you can make the license available as an *HTTP* or *FTP* resource and point the Chef Recipe to the right location via the `node['dynatrace']['server']['license']['file_url']` attribute.
+Please refer to `attributes/server.rb` for a list of supported attributes.
+In order to have the Chef Recipe executed, include `recipe[dynatrace::server_license]` in a runlist.

 ### wsagent_package

 *Installs the Dynatrace WebServer Agent package.*